History of Chinese immigration to Canada

-There has been a significant history of Chinese immigration to Canada, with the first settlement of Chinese people in Canada being in the 1780s.
-The major periods of Chinese immigration would take place from 1858 to 1923 and 1947 to the present day, reflecting changes in the Canadian government's immigration policy.
+Chinese immigrants began settling in Canada in the 1780s.
+The major periods of Chinese immigration took place from 1858 to 1923, and indefinitely from 1947, reflecting changes in the Canada's immigration policy.

-Chinese immigrants were originally considered an expendable source of cheap labour due to their economic depression and acceptance of death from Canadian employers.
-Between 1880 and 1885, the primary work for Chinese labourers in Canada was on the Canadian Pacific Railway (CPR).
+Chinese immigrants were initially sought after by Canadian employers as a source of cheap labour due to Canada's relative wealth at the time and the difficult economic conditions in China.
+Between 1880 and 1885, the primary work for Chinese labourers in Canada was on the Canadian Pacific Railway (CPR), but records of Chinese immigration start more than a century earlier.

-Nootka Sound, 1770s
+Nootka Sound, 1780s

 In 1788, some 120 Chinese contract labourers arrived at Nootka Sound, Vancouver Island.
 British fur trader John Meares recruited an initial group of 50 sailors and artisans from Canton (Guangzhou) and Macao, China, hoping to build a trading post and encourage trade in sea otter pelts between Nootka Sound and Canton.
-At Nootka Sound, the Chinese workers built a dockyard, a fort, and a sailing ship, named the North West America.
+At Nootka Sound the Chinese workers built a dockyard, a fort, and a sailing ship named the North West America.
 Regarding this journey and the future prospects of Chinese settlement in colonial North America, Meares wrote:

 The next year, Meares had another 70 Chinese brought in from Canton.
 However, shortly after the arrival of this second group, the settlement was seized by the Spanish in what became known as the Nootka Crisis.
 Seeking to establish a trade monopoly on the West Coast, the Spanish imprisoned the Chinese men.
-It is unclear what became of them, but likely some returned to China while others were put to work in a nearby mine and later taken to Mexico.
+It is unclear what became of them, but some probably returned to China while others were put to work in a nearby mine and later taken to Mexico.
 No other Chinese people are known to have arrived in western North America until the gold rush of the 1850s.

 Gold Rush, 1858

 The Chinese first appeared in large numbers in the Colony of Vancouver Island in 1858 as part of a huge migration from California during the Fraser Canyon Gold Rush in the newly declared Colony of British Columbia.
 Although the first wave arrived in May from California, news of the gold rush eventually attracted many people from China.
-As result, Barkerville, British Columbia—located in the Cariboo—became Canada's first Chinese community, where more than half of the town's population was estimated to be Chinese.
+As a result, Barkerville, British Columbia—located in the Cariboo—became Canada's first Chinese community, where more than half of the town's population was estimated to be Chinese.
 Several other BC towns also had significant Chinatowns, including Richfield, Stanley, Van Winkle, Quesnellemouthe (modern-day Quesnel), Antler, and Quesnelle Forks.